 The strongest evidence that VAWG increases incident HIV comes from cohort studies that track women over time.
 These studies are more persuasive than cross-sectional surveys because they allow researchers to establish whether violence precedes HIV acquisition - a critical element toward establishing potential causality.
-At least four high-quality prospective cohort studies demonstrate that there is indeed an association between experiencing IPV and acquiring HIV, at least among women in sub-Saharan Africa (see Table 1).
+At least three high-quality prospective cohort studies demonstrate that there is indeed an association between experiencing IPV and acquiring HIV, at least among women in some sub-Saharan African settings (see Table 1).